 Without further ado, let’s take a look at some signs of faulty wiring on your premises…

 It’s easy to assume that any buzzing noise you hear is simply the sound of electricity.
 However, well installed wiring shouldn’t actually make a sound you can hear.
-Faulty wiring can cause the buzzing sound and could be allowing current to escape.
+Faulty wiring can cause the buzzing sound and could be allowing current to escape, which can have serious consequences – as we’ll cover later.

-Likewise, electricity doesn’t (or shouldn’t) have an odour.
-If you can smell anything odd around your sockets, switches or consumer unit, you should get it seen to immediately.
+Likewise, electricity doesn’t have an odour.
+Or at least it shouldn’t.
+If you can smell anything odd around your sockets, switches or consumer unit, you should get it seen to by a professional electrical contractor immediately.
+Chances are, that smell is indicative of a fault somewhere in your system or a particular appliance.

 Circuit breakers are installed as standard to stop electricity flowing when a problem is detected – including an excess of current or a faulty component.
 That could be down to overloading or a defective appliance.
 However, if you notice that they’re constantly tripping, it could also be a sign of faulty wiring.